bassamanator/Sovol-SV06-firmware/README.md

 - The firmware file is located in the `misc` folder.
 - Flashing will only work if current firmware filename is _different from previous flashing procedure_.
 The `.bin` is also important.
 - You may find this [video](https://youtu.be/p6l253OJa34) useful.

+> [!WARNING]
-- ⚠️ Many users have reported having issues flashing Klipper using the Sovol microSD card.
+> Many users have reported having issues flashing Klipper using the Sovol microSD card.

 #### 1. Prepare the microSD Card for Flashing with These Parameters